AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# Amazon API Gateway Lab

+This lab introduces API Gateway by building a simple microservice.

+## Objectives

+- Create a REST API endpoint
+- Connect the API Gateway to a Lambda function
+- Return JSON responses

+## Steps

+1. Complete the Lambda lab first
+2. Open API Gateway in AWS Console
+3. Create a new REST API
+4. Define a resource and method (e.g., GET)
+5. Connect the method to the Lambda function
+6. Deploy the API
+7. Test the endpoint using Postman or browser

 ## Author

 Anita Mijatović